Timothy travels the U.S. full-time with only a small backpack and a suitcase. He spends his evenings writing and filming Youtube videos.

 Greyhound has also been having trouble lately finding enough drivers to fill all the scheduled routes.
 This means that you may have to wait while they find a driver willing to come in at 3:00 a.m. and drive you and the rest of your fellow passengers to your next stop.

 Would you want to get up at 3 in the morning and get on the bus with 50+ rude, unruly, and restless Greyhound passengers?
 No, and neither do the drivers.
 So your layover may be just a few hours longer while they find one desperate enough to come to work.

 7. You Will Have to Get Off the Bus a Lot

 If you have a Greyhound bus trip over a certain length of time, don't expect to be able to snuggle up and stay on the bus the whole time.
 There will be several stops throughout your trip where you will be required to get off the bus.

 For instance, at some Greyhound stations, your bus will have to be cleaned and serviced and so all passengers will have to exit the bus.
 Passengers who were already on the bus will be allowed to re-board first before new passengers so they can reclaim their seats, but be prepared to spend an hour or so inside the station.

 You will also probably have at least one transfer during your Greyhound bus trip.
-A transfer is basically changing from route to another which means you will have to change buses.
+A transfer is basically changing from one route to another which means you will have to change buses.
 Most transfers happen at Greyhound stations and you will typically have a layover between transfers.
 Layovers can last anywhere from 30 minutes to several hours.